tanvir-utexas/MultiConcept_Diffusion/README.md

 ```

 Current result aren't so satisfactory since the token was trained with CLIP models only that operates with much lower resolution.
 A better approach will be combining CLIP guidance with Stable Diffusion Fine-tuning.
-I will try that today.The Results are given below.
+I will try that today The Results are given below.
+Given Prompt is : V* cat playing with a ball

 <div>
 <p align="center">